STCE Newsletter

 Electron fluxes at GEO

-The greater than 2 MeV electron flux measured by GOES-16 was at background levels throughout the week, except for a short period between 17:50 and 19:10 UTC on Jul 03.
-The 24h electron fluence was at nominal levels.
+The greater than 2 MeV electron flux measured by GOES 16 was below the 1000 pfu threshold and the 24-hour electron fluence was at nominal level over the past week.

 Geomagnetism